Fairfax County, Virginia: Geography and climate

+In 2023, the plant hardiness zone shifted from 7a to 7b.
+The Fairfax County News Letter predicts that Fairfax will shift to zone 8 in the next few decades as temperatures rise.

 Adjacent jurisdictions

 Geology

-The Piedmont hills in the central county are made up of ancient metamorphic rocks such as schist, the roots of several ancestral ranges of the Appalachians.
+The Piedmont hills in the central county are made up of ancient metamorphic rocks such as schist, the roots of several ancestral ranges of the Appalachian Mountains.
 The western valley is floored with more recent shale and sandstone.
-This geology is similar to adjacent bands of rocks in Maryland and further south in Virginia along the eastern front of the Appalachians.
+This geology is similar to adjacent bands of rocks in Maryland and further south in Virginia along the eastern front of the Appalachian.

 An area of 11 sqmi of the county is known to be underlain with natural asbestos.
 Much of the asbestos is known to emanate from fibrous tremolite or actinolite.
 The threat was discovered in 1987, prompting the county to establish laws to monitor air quality at construction sites, control soil taken from affected areas, and require freshly developed sites to lay 6 in of clean, stable material over the ground.

-For instance, during the construction of Centreville High School a large amount of asbestos-laden soil was removed and then trucked to Vienna for the construction of the I-66/Nutley Street interchange.
+During the construction of Centreville High School, for instance, a large amount of asbestos-laden soil was removed and then trucked to Vienna for the construction of the I-66/Nutley Street interchange.
 Fill dirt then had to be trucked in to make the site level.
-Marine clays can be found in widespread areas of the county east of Interstate 95, mostly in the Lee and Mount Vernon districts.
+Marine clays can be found in widespread areas of the county east of Interstate 95, mostly in the Franconia and Mount Vernon districts.
 These clays contribute to soil instability, leading to significant construction challenges for builders.